radicazz/animus/README.md

 ## Todo

-- Create a `Sprite` class to represent sprites in the game.
 - Add a `BaseEntity` class to represent world-space entities.
 (Maybe ECS?)
 - Complete and implement the `Camera` into the engine.